USDA-FSA/fsa-design-system/components/checkbox/index.md

 * Users should be able to tap on or click on either the text `<label>` or the checkbox element itself to toggle an option.
 Aids accessibility.
 * Options that are listed vertically are easier to read than those listed horizontally.
 Horizontal listings can make it difficult to tell which label pertains to which checkbox.
+* Negative language in labels can be counterintuitive.
+For example, use “I want to receive a promotional email” instead of “I don’t want to receive promotional email.
 * Make sure selections are adequately spaced for touch screens.